A Mathematical Programming Approach to Optimal Classification Forests: Computational Experiments

 \section{Computational Experiments}

-In this section, we present the results of our computational experiments, with the aim of studying the predictive capacity of OCF with respect to other similar methods.
+In this section, we present the results of our computational experiments, with the aim of studying the predictive capacity of WOCF with respect to other similar methods.
 Since the idea is to obtain interpretable classifiers, as we show in the next section, we study simple versions of the possible resulting models.
-Five methods are compared: CART, OCT, RF with 3 trees (3-RF), RF with 500 trees (500-RF), and OCF with three trees (3-OCF).
-All these methods have been applied to ten real-life datasets from the UCI Machine Learning Repository~\citep{UCI}.
-The datasets' names and dimensions ($n$: number of observations, $p$: number of features) are reported in the first column of Table \ref{table:1}.\\
+Nine methods are compared: CART, OCT, RF with 3 trees (3-RF) and 500 trees (500-RF), XGBoost with 3 trees (3-XGB), 5 trees (5-XGB) and 500 trees (500-XGB), and WOCF with 3 trees (3-WOCF) and 5 trees (5-WOCF).
+All these methods have been applied to twenty datasets from the UCI Machine Learning Repository~\citep{UCI}.
+The datasets' names, abbreviations, and dimensions ($n$: number of observations, $p$: number of features) are reported in Table \ref{table:0}.
+We note that these datasets are neither novel nor impressive in size or complexity, sometimes even considered too well-tested.
+But that is precisely the point of this section -- we want to demonstrate the performance of WOCF on these well-tested datasets and show from ground up that WOCFs can provide Pareto improvement over previous methods.
+In the next section, we will study WOCFs on more complex datasets and provide more insights.

 To establish a fair comparison over the datasets where all observations are involved at some point as a training, validation or test set, we perform a 4-fold cross-validation scheme, i.e., datasets are split into four random train-validation-test partitions.
 Two of the folds are used for training the model, one of them is used as a validation set for calibrating the parameters of the models, and the remaining one is used for testing.
 For each method, we choose the combination of parameters with a better performance (in terms of accuracy) in the validation sample and use that model to compute the accuracy, in percentage, for the test set.
 Finally, in order to avoid taking advantage of beneficial initial train-validation-test partitions, we repeat the cross-validation process 5 times and report the average accuracy and standard deviation.\\